Samuelturak/Digital-Electronic-2/Labs/04-interrupts/README.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function is being called up by the code.
+It is stated when its being called up.
-   * Interrupt service routine
+   * Interrupt service routine occurs during an interrupt of the microprocessor, not by an instruction.
+An interrupt occurs by an internal or an external signal.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: